 - Life Management skills training through literacy, food preparation, grocery shopping, money handling safety awareness, relationship classes and rights training

 - Resource Room offers the use of computers, Wii, library and media

 - Recreational activities such as bowling, horseback riding, karaoke, exercise sessions, scrapbooking, board games, puzzles, music, crafts and theme days

 - Promotion of healthy lifestyle choices by accessing community programs such as Winter Walking at the Legion, Gentle Pace Exercise Class at the Lambton Shores Recreation Centre, and swimming at the Petrolia Oil Heritage District Community Centre

 - Community outings such as picnics, theatre, putt putt golf

 - Snoezelen Room offers people a multi-sensory atmosphere of pleasant surroundings, soothing sounds, intriguing aromas and interesting light/slide show effects.
 This therapy room enhances sensory awareness, communication and many other areas of development.

 Formerly known as Supported Employment Services or SES.

 We support people with disabilities to find and maintain competitive employment in integrated settings within the community.
 We offer Lambton County Businesses the opportunity to obtain dependable, hard-working, flexible, supported long-term employees.
-Supported Employment focuses on the person's abilities and provides the supports needed to create a successful work experience for both the employee and employer.
+Empowering Employment focuses on the person's abilities and provides the supports needed to create a successful work experience for both the employee and employer.